9 best AI voice agents for customer support (2026 buyer’s guide)

 - Voice AI agents designed for natural, interruption-friendly phone conversations (voice-first foundation)

-- Speech analytics / “data and insights” style reporting built around call audio and transcripts
+- Speech analytics and insights built around call audio and transcripts

-- Agent assist capabilities (real-time support for human agents) (positioned as part of the platform)
+- Agent assist capabilities providing real-time support for human agents

-- Enterprise-grade security posture (SOC 2 Type II and ISO/IEC 27001 are explicitly listed)
+- Enterprise-grade security and compliance posture (SOC 2 Type II, ISO/IEC 27001)

-Pricing: Quote-based, per-minute usage pricing for ongoing use; PolyAI states that per-minute pricing includes maintenance, proactive performance improvements, and 24/7 support.
-PolyAI does not publish a standard per-minute rate.
+Pricing: Quote-based, per-minute usage pricing for ongoing voice interactions.
+PolyAI states that per-minute pricing includes maintenance, proactive performance improvements, and 24/7 support.
+No standard per-minute rate is published.

 Pros:

-- Best-in-class perceived voice quality (often described as warm / human-like)
+- Best-in-class perceived voice quality, often described as warm, human-like, and natural

 - Strong containment and robustness in complex, multi-turn phone interactions

-- Clear fit for global and multilingual phone operations
+- Clear fit for global, multilingual phone operations with high CX expectations

 Cons: